- Subtopic

 No Cost Extensions (NCE)

-Effective July 1, 2022, Duke University School of Medicine and School of Nursing are implementing a Faculty Appointment Model which represents a faculty member’s efforts in support of Duke University as a percent of 12 calendar months.
+Effective July 1, 2022, Duke University School of Medicine and School of Nursing (SoM/SoN) transitioned to a Faculty Appointment Model which represents a faculty member’s appointment as a percent of 12 calendar months.

 Access guidance and resources about the Duke Appointment Model.